 When people say “access” they are normally referring to the Access Meeting.
 In an Access meeting you can be approved to use equipment for class projects after you explain your need for the equipment and demonstrate your competence in using it.

-Access is need for practice exercises, capstones, and any equipment beyond approved lists for classes.
-Access meetings should be take place at least one week before the desired reservation time (with the exception of the grip trailer).
+Access is needed for practice exercises, Advanced Production Projects, and any equipment beyond approved lists for classes.
+Access meetings should be take place at least one week before the desired reservation time.
 So make sure you plan ahead

 Prepare.
 Depending on what you are requesting, take care of your preparing then fill out the paperwork, meet with your faculty advisor, request an access meeting, attend meeting.